What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 | Lean mid-tier total — Vinson | $49,150 |

-Note: There is essentially no budget option for Vinson.
-ALE has a logistical monopoly.
-Premium mid-tier ($58,000) is the same expedition with the Last Degree Ski combination — climbers add a North Pole or South Pole degree-of-latitude ski expedition that uses the same Antarctic flight infrastructure, which doesn’t double the cost of the Antarctic flight portion.
-If you have the time and budget, the combination trip is the best value-per-dollar in all of high-altitude mountaineering.
+There is essentially no budget option for Vinson.
+Generally, ALE has a logistical monopoly.
+Specifically, premium mid-tier ($58,000) is the same expedition with the Last Degree Ski combination.
+Climbers add a North Pole or South Pole degree-of-latitude ski expedition that uses the same Antarctic flight infrastructure.
+That option doesn’t double the cost of the Antarctic flight portion.
+Notably, if you have the time and budget, the combination trip is the best value-per-dollar in all of high-altitude mountaineering.

 |---|---|